practicalli/spacemacs/spacemacs-basics/emacs-quick-reference.md

                                         for permission every time
            (replace-regexp)           : replaces a regexp wherever it occurs with a string
-           (occur)                    : lists all occurences of search string (find-name-dired)          : searches for a file with the specified name
+           (occur)                    : lists all occurrences of search string (find-name-dired)          : searches for a file with the specified name
            (find-grep-dired)          : searches for a file that contains